THINK YOU’RE DOING YOUR PART BY RECYCLING?

 Is “compostable” plastic the answer?
 Not exactly.
 Yes, it's made from non-petroleum sources.
 But you need a large composting facility to break down soy, bagasse (made from sugar) and PLA (made from corn) plastic.
 Because PLA is hard to break down, some recycling facilities consider it a contaminant.
 Only PHA (made from bacteria) is marine degradable—and only to a point: Within six months, it degrades by 30% but only in warm, tropical waters.

-What’s the solution?
-Use less disposable plastic!
-To reduce the amount of plastic that you contribute to the problem, pledge to go #plasticfree: Refuse the top five sources of single use plastic: plastic bags, water bottles, to go containers, takeaway cups and straws.
+Meanwhile, to reduce the amount of plastic that you contribute to the problem, pledge to go #plasticfree: Refuse the top five sources of single use plastic: plastic bags, water bottles, to go containers, takeaway cups and straws.

 Here are four more actions you can take today: